jess-es02/Dissertation/README.md

 1. **national_rail_atoc.zip**: the GTFS file for all National Rail services, downloaded on 29/05/2025.
 This should be saved to the folder `large_data`.
 Otherwise, this can be downloaded at the start of script 1.
 2. **london_traveline.zip**: the GTFS file for all non-rail London public transport services, downloaded from the [Traveline](https://www.travelinedata.org.uk/traveline-open-data/traveline-national-dataset/) website on 09/05/2025.
 This should be saved into `large_data`.
 While this can be downloaded again from Traveline, I recommend using the version I used, as a lot of the issues I had to correct (e.g. problematic IDs) are likely version-specific.
 3. **gtfs.zip**: the final GTFS file for the whole of London, produced in script 2.
 This should be saved to a folder entitled `final_r5r`.
-4. **gtfs_accessible.zip**: an OpenTripPlanner wheelchair-accessible GTFS file, produced in script 2.
+4. **gtfs_accessible.zip**: an OpenTripPlanner-compatible wheelchair-accessible GTFS file, produced in script 2.
 Although this was not used in the final dissertation, please see the otp_example.R script for a demonstration of its use.
 5. **planet_-0.972,51.228_0.3339,51.7629.osm.pbf**: the OSM street network, downloaded from bbike on 06/06/2025.
 It should be saved to the `final_r5r` folder.

 Please note that the National Rail and Traveline data are free to share and adapt under the [Open Government License](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), while the OSM street network is free to share under the [Open Database License](https://www.openstreetmap.org/copyright).